 Mobile apps can be built for only one platform or work cross-platform on both iOS and Android devices.
-Read these guidelines on how to estimate how much it will cost to have a development team build your mobile app.
+Read these guidelines on how your development team can estimate how much it will cost to create a mobile app.

-Your company has a great app idea and now your company needs to build the app.
+Your company has a great app idea and now your company needs to create an app.
 You likely have a pretty good idea of what you want it to do, its overall interface, how it will work, and the benefits you’ll get from it.

-But there’s a good chance don’t have any real idea about how much it’ll cost to build a high quality app.
-Many businesses know a lot more about what kind of apps they want to build than they know how much they’ll have to spend to build them.
+But there’s a good chance don’t have any real idea about how much it’ll cost to build a high-quality app.
+Many business analysts know a lot more about what kind of apps they want to build than they know how much they’ll have to spend on low code development tools to build them.

 - "A VDC survey of enterprise app developers found mobile apps to cost an average of $140,000 each."